OCA/account-invoicing/partner_invoicing_mode/README.rst

 Usage
 =====

 * To enable the invoices automatic generation, enable the developer mode, go to Settings > Automation > Scheduled Actions
 * Filter the archived actions and activate 'Generate Standard Invoices'.
 * Adapt the frequency you want to automatically generate invoices to your needs.
+* The field 'Next Invoice Date' on partner form indicates when the next invoice generation will take place.

 Bug Tracker
 ===========